Organization and Basis of Presentation

 |Organization and Basis of Presentation

-These financial statements should be read in conjunction with the consolidated audited financial statements and the notes thereto at September 30, 2019 and 2018, and for each of the three years ended September 30, 2019, included in our Annual Report on Form 10-K which was filed with the Securities and Exchange Commission on November 26, 2019.
+These financial statements should be read in conjunction with the consolidated audited financial statements and the notes thereto at September 30, 2020 and 2019, and for each of the three years in the period ended September 30, 2020, included in our Annual Report on Form 10-K which was filed with the Securities and Exchange Commission on November 19, 2020.

 Changes in financial reporting

 In August 2018, the Financial Accounting Standards Board (FASB) issued ASU No. 2018-15, Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40) - Customer’s Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract.
 This accounting guidance requires customers in cloud-computing arrangements to identify and defer certain implementation costs in a manner broadly consistent with that of existing guidance on the costs to develop or obtain internal-use software.
-We will adopt this guidance on October 1, 2020.
-The guidance may be adopted early and we may adopt using either a prospective or retrospective methodology.
-We are currently assessing the future impact of this update on its consolidated financial statements and related disclosures.
+Costs capitalized under this guidance will be expensed over the term of the cloud computing arrangement.
+We adopted this guidance on October 1, 2020, using a prospective approach.

-In June 2016, the FASB issued ASU No. 2016-13 Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 This update introduces a new model for recognizing credit losses on financial instruments, including losses on accounts receivable.
-We will adopt this guidance on October 1, 2020 and any changes will be recorded as a cumulative adjustment to retained earnings.
-We are still assessing the effect of this standard on our financial statements.
+This update replaces the existing incurred loss impairment model with an expected loss model.
+We adopted this guidance on October 1, 2020, with no material impact to our financial statements.

 In January 2017, the FASB issued ASU No. 2017-04, Simplifying the Test for Goodwill Impairment.
 This standard will not change the manner in which we would identify a goodwill impairment but would change any subsequent calculation of an impairment charge.
-We will adopt this guidance on October 1, 2020.
+We adopted this standard on October 1, 2020.
 The effect of this new standard will depend upon the outcome of future goodwill impairment tests.